aws-samples/eks-workshop-developers/website/docs/python/containers/build-image.md

 ## Objective

-This lab walks you through the process of building container images for our [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project and running them as distinct services using Docker Compose and providing the Finch equivalent commands.
+This lab walks you through the process of building container images for our [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project and running them as distinct services using Docker Compose or equivalent Finch commands.
 By the end, you'll know how to manage your multi-service applications more effectively, ensuring smoother development, deployment, and updates.

 ## Prerequisites